 A charge refers to an instance of a particular type of offence being charged against a defendant.
 A finalised charge is one which has been fully determined by the court and for which no further court proceedings are required.

-An outcome of criminal proceedings in which a court accepts that a charge is proven through a guilty plea entered by a defendant or the defendant is found guilty by the court.
+An outcome of criminal proceedings in which a court accepts that a charge is proven through a guilty plea entered by a defendant, found guilty by the court, and Higher Court outcomes where the court finds the act proven but the defendant not criminally responsible due to mental health or cognitive impairment.
+Proven charges also includes proven outcomes where no conviction is recorded.

-Charges unproven: A determination by the court that a defendant is not guilty of the charge (or charges) on the grounds that the charge has not been proven.
-This includes: (a) dismissal of charge(s) by a magistrate on the grounds that the defendant is found not guilty, (b) a finding of not guilty by reason of mental illness or condition at the time the defendant committed the offence.
+A determination by the court that a defendant is not guilty of the charge (or charges) on the grounds that the charge has not been proven.
+This includes: (a) dismissal of charge(s) by a court on the grounds that the defendant is found not guilty, (b) dismissal by the lower courts by reason of mental health or cognitive impairment at the time the defendant committed the offence.

 These are specific offences relating to offences against children under 16 years of age.
 Sexual offences against children is not a category within ANZSOC.
 These offences are also counted in the appropriate ANZSOC categories - sexual assault and non-assaultive sexual offence.

-Cases normally appear before the Higher Courts following a committal hearing in the Local or Children's Courts.
-A committal hearing involves a preliminary hearing by a Magistrate of the evidence against the accused.
-If the accused pleads guilty at the committal hearing, they may be committed for sentencing to a Higher Court.
+Cases normally appear before the Higher Courts following a committal process in the Local or Children's Courts.
+The committal process involves the prosecution certifying the charge against the accused, and a mandatory case conferencing between prosecution and defence.
+If the accused pleads guilty during the committal process, they may be committed for sentencing to a Higher Court.
 Alternatively, if the accused pleads not guilty, or reserves their defence, he or she is committed for trial.
 Cases which commence by ex officio indictment are included.
 Cases which do not proceed beyond committal are not included in BOCSAR's NSW Criminal Court report.

 Where companies have been excluded, it is noted below the data table along with the number of excluded companies for each year.